MehmetKaplan/react-spa-jwt-authentication-boilerplate/README.md

 ## Setup

-0. Please note if you are not using MySQL, you'll need to modify database connections in the code.
+0. If you are not using MySQL, you'll need to modify database connections in the code.
 That is why we suggest you to setup MySQL.
 For a clean guide to set up MySQL for Ubuntu yo can refer [here](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).

 1. Set environment parameters for mail and relational database.
 If you choose to use MySQL and linux adding following lines to `~/.bashrc` file should be sufficient.
 (Please update username, password, etc correctly.)